Giant molecular clouds and their Type classification in M74: Toward understanding star formation and cloud evolution: Introduction

-Subsequently, the GMC Types were confirmed in M33, the second nearest neighbor by the IRAM \twelvecoh~survey by \citet{Gratier2012} and \citet{Corbelli2017}.
-These authors confirmed that the Type classification of GMCs is applicable to M33 and estimated the GMC lifetime to be 17 Myr.
-The M33 result suggested that the GMC Types are common to galaxies.
-Prior to these works, \citet{Onodera2010} observed GMCs in part of M33, and showed that the relationship between SFR and $\mathrm{H_2}$ column density varies depending on the resolution and that the K-S law breaks down at 100 pc.
+Subsequently, the GMC Types were confirmed in M33, the second-nearest neighbor, using the IRAM \twelvecoh \ survey by \citet{Gratier2012} and \citet{Corbelli2017}.
+These authors showed that the Type classification of GMCs, with some minor modifications, is applicable to M33, and estimated the GMC lifetime to be 17 Myr.
+The M33 results suggest that GMC Types may be common to galaxies.
+Prior to these studies, \citet{Onodera2010} observed GMCs in part of M33 and showed that the relationship between SFR and $\mathrm{H_2}$ column density varies depending on the resolution, and that the K--S law breaks down at 100 pc.